DoDAO-io/dodao-aave-guides/generated/markdown/borrowing-in-aave.md

 - [ ]  Semi-stable assets
 - [ ]  None of these

+##### Pick the incorrect statements.

+- [x]  Margin Trading involves leveraging DeFi protocols to lend cryptocurrencies for high returns
+- [x]  Hedging involves taking out a loan with extra collateral can help you gain leverage
+- [ ]  Hedging encompasses opening positions in opposing market directions to reduce any potential losses
+- [ ]  Arbitrage takes advantage of the fact that an asset may be worth more in one market than another

 ---
 ## Borrowing in Aave and Debt Tokenization

-Aave uses debt tokenization to keep track of debt accumulated by the borrower.
+We have talked about how we can pay back the loan at any time and that Aave uses something called debt tokenization to keep track of our debt.

-## What _is_ debt tokenization?
+## What is debt tokenization?
 How exactly does it work?

 Debt tokenization is like a representation of the debt held in a borrower's name in the form of tokens.
 When the borrower incurs debt, debt tokens are minted.
 The debt gets accrued to the debt tokens with interest.
 The debt tokens are burnt as the debt is repaid.

-## Process of borrowing in Aave

-*     Before borrowing, the users must put forward collateral.
-The LTV of each coin is different.
-For stablecoins, LTV is generally higher, while LTV is a bit lower for more volatile assets.
-Since the probability of the value of a more volatile coin dipping is higher, this is done to protect the lender's position in case of liquidation.

-    **Note:** All assets are borrowed upon over-collateralization.

-* You can find the crypto you wish to borrow on the Aave page once you are done paying collateral.
-* Click "borrow" on the right of the screen.
-* The user is then prompted to connect their web 3.0 digital wallet.
-Once connected, choose the amount you would like to borrow.
-* The website has options for stable interest rates and variable interest rates.
-* Choose the preferred interest rate and confirm the transaction through your web 3.0 digital wallet.

-## Changes in Aave 2.0
- * Borrowers can swap between variable and stable interest rates, which means the user can get the best possible interest rate offer at any given time.

- * Collateral deposited before borrowing funds can now be swapped for another cryptocurrency inside Aave.

- * You can now directly repay debt using collateral.
-In V1, they will first need to withdraw the collateral, use it to buy the asset borrowed, then finally repay the debt and unlock all the deposited collateral.
-This operation costs time and requires, at best, four separate transactions on several protocols.

- * Anyone can trade their debt position from one asset to another natively.
-You could, for example, borrow DAI and change your debt position to USDC as soon as USDC becomes cheaper to borrow, all of this within a single transaction.
+Now that we have established that users can borrow loans from Aave without any paperwork or minimum criteria.

+We know that the loan can be repaid at any time in any quantity, and no extra fees are attached.
+But what happens when the Health Factor value of the borrow position dips below 1 or the loan starts becoming riskier?

+This is handled by Liquidation which is explained in detail in the next step